Canon 200D vs G3X

 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 Both the 200D and the G3X are recent models that feature in their makers' current product line-up.
 The 200D replaced the earlier Canon 100D, while the G3X does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 200D vs G3X